mariochavez/mariochavez/src/_posts/2025-12-10-rails-mcp-server-context-efficient-refactoring.md

   puts Dir.glob('app/models/*.rb')
 ```

 Small friction points like this matter more than I initially realized.
-Every confused moment is context wasted on troubleshooting instead of actual work.
+Every confused moment is context wasted on troubleshooting rather than on actual work.

 ### AI Agent Guide